Artist and Scavenger Stronghold Booted from SF Mission

 “I’m upset about having to leave,” said McQuate, reflecting on the changes that led up to the demise of his underground empire.

-Junko’s – once a derelict picture frame shop – was a space that McQuate said, “nobody wanted,” when he, Felten, and fellow scavengers took over the lease for just $900 a month in 1996.
+Junko’s – a former bar turned gallery – was a space that McQuate said, “nobody wanted,” when he, Felten, and fellow scavengers took over the lease for just $900 a month in 1996.

 “We made it into our world,” he said.